MrSteveP/compound_interest_calculator/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any enhancements or bug fixes.
+However, please reach out first before spending any  time working on any issue or submitting a pull request for any enhancements or bug fixes.

 ## License